ballerina-platform/ballerina-dev-website/learn/guides/publish-packages-to-ballerina-central.md

 If you require adding new features/improvements/fixes to a library package that you have already published to Ballerina central, you are allowed to publish them under a new version, based on the [Semantic Versioning Specification](https://semver.org/).

 However, it's library developer's responsibility to be cautious when deciding new package versions (especially when there are potential breaking/backward-incompatible API changes), as otherwise it may result in library versions that are compatible only by the version, but not by the implementation.

-As a precaution, you can use the SemVer validator CLI tool (experimental) to check if your new API changes conform to the version that you are trying to publish to the Ballerina central.
+As a precaution, you can use the Ballerina semver validator (an experimental CLI tool) to check if your new API changes conform to the version that you are trying to publish to the Ballerina central.

-(Executing `bal semver --help` command provides the help message that outlines all the available command options)
+By default, running `bal semver` command on package root directory will compare the local version with the “closest compatible” published version of the same package, available in the Ballerina Central.
+Executing `bal semver --help` command provides the help message that outlines all the available command options.

->**Note:** SemVer validator tool support is available only in Swan Lake Update 2 and higher versions.
+> **Note:** SemVer validator tool support is available only in Swan Lake Update 2 and higher versions.

 ## Use the packages in Ballerina Central